metaplex-foundation/developer-hub/src/pages/guides/using-local-validator.md

 With the basics of the local validator setup and management, you can create and manage personalized local validators through **bash scripts**.

-For example, you can create a `metaplex-test-validator` that includes main Metaplex programs like `mpl-token-metadata`, `mpl-bubblegum`, and `mpl-core`.
+For example, you can create a `metaplex-test-validator` that includes the main Metaplex programs: `mpl-token-metadata`, `mpl-bubblegum`, and `mpl-core`.

 ### Setting Up Directories and Downloading Program Data